kvuchkov/CITB205-2020/lab10/README.md

 * `Catalog::add` should assign an ID to the new product based on the IDs it already has, i.e. the next number
 * `Catalog::operator+=` should write the new product to the end of the file
 * `Catalog::update` should update the product information and write it to the file (overriding the exisitng information in the file)
-* `Catalog::~Catalog` should close the catalog file if it is opened.

 # Clean
 1. You first need to have clean repository, i.e. no changes.
 You have to commit everything you have worked on: